 These terms are commonly used in information about the MySQL Enterprise Monitor product.

-A page within the Dashboard where you can manage advisors, both standard and custom ones.
+A page within the UI where you can manage advisors, both standard and custom ones.
 See Section 2.3, “The Advisors Tab”.

 An optional subcomponent of the Agent.
 It can intercept query data as it passes between applications and the database, and transmit that data to the Service Manager.
 To collect query data from applications requires using a MySQL Enterprise Plugin for the appropriate Connector based on the application language or framework.